owerdogan/whoami-project/README.md

   <a href="http:/whoamiproject.tech"><img align="center" src="https://user-images.githubusercontent.com/59175356/160588497-0a5a0de0-cc70-4f21-89e4-996b6119d0ea.png" alt="Whoami" width="700"  height="450"></a>
 </h3>

-* Update progress: %80 completed
+* Update progress: 80% completed
 * Next release codename: 3388
-* Stage: Code is being integrated with python (the whole update will be released in 2023 june or july)
+* Stage: Code is being integrated with Python (the whole update will be released in 2023 June or July)
-* Changelog : The long awaited update is bigger than expected and it will be worth everyone's wait.
+* Changelog: The long-awaited update is bigger than expected and it will be worth everyone's wait.

 <!-- LICENSE -->
 ## License